zanieb/poetry-relax/README.md

 > Is this plugin stable?

-This plugin is brand new!
-Poetry just added their plugin system recently.
-Efforts will be made to avoid changes in behavior, but it'll be valuable to gather feedback on this plugin in its early stages before releasing a stable version.
-However, the test suite is thorough and common cases should be well covered.
+This plugin is tested against multiple versions of Poetry and has an integration focused test suite.
+It is safe to use this in production, though it is recommend to pin versions.
+Breaking changes will be avoided unless infeasible due to upstream changes in Poetry.

 > Will this plugin drop the upper bound on Python itself?